sass/sassc/Readme.md

 awesome features to CSS.
 Sass was the first language of its kind and by far the most mature and up to date codebase.

-Sass was originally concieved of by the co-creator of this library, Hampton Catlin ([@hcatlin]).
+Sass was originally conceived of by the co-creator of this library, Hampton Catlin ([@hcatlin]).
 Most of the language has been the result of years of work by Natalie Weizenbaum ([@nex3]) and Chris Eppstein ([@chriseppstein]).